ImFirstPlace/Cortex_Documentation/docs/api/server-api.md

 | speed | `number` | ✔ |

 ::: tip
-Use the Inspection Service Stop API below to stop the elevator from moving.
+Use the [Inspection Service Stop](#inspection-service-stop) API to stop the elevator from moving.
 :::

 ## Inspection Service Stop